 Some studies suggest that vitamin D, which you can get from sunlight, may strengthen your immune system and protect you from MS. Some people with higher chances of getting the disease who move to sunnier regions seem to lower their risk.

-It can be hard to diagnose MS, since its symptoms can be the same as many other nerve disorders.
-If your doctor thinks you have it, he’ll want you to see a specialist who treats the brain and nervous system, called a neurologist.
-She’ll ask you about your medical history and check you for key signs of nerve damage in your brain, spinal cord, and optic nerves.
+It can be hard to diagnose MS since its symptoms can be the same as many other nerve disorders.
+If your doctor thinks you have it, they’ll want you to see a specialist who treats the brain and nervous system, called a neurologist.
+They’ll ask you about your medical history and check you for key signs of nerve damage in your brain, spinal cord, and optic nerves.

 There’s no single test that can prove you have MS. Your doctor will use a few different ones to check you.
 These may include:

-- A test that makes detailed pictures of the structures in your body, called an MRI
+- A test that makes detailed pictures of the structures in your body (specifically your brain or spinal cord ), called an MRI.

-- Analysis of the liquid that cushions your brain and spinal cord, called cerebrospinal fluid (CSF).
+- Analysis of the liquid that cushions your brain and spinal cord called cerebrospinal fluid (CSF).
+This will be done through a lumbar puncture or spinal tap.
 People with MS usually have specific proteins in their CSF.

-There is no cure for MS right now, but a number of treatments can improve how you feel and keep your body working well.
+There is no cure for MS, but a number of treatments can improve how you feel and keep your body working well.

 Your doctor can also prescribe drugs that may slow the course of the disease, prevent or treat attacks, ease your symptoms, or help you manage the stress that can come with the condition.